equinor/TPflashBenchmark/README.md

 # TPflashBenchmark
-Benchmark calculations for the NeqSim library
+This project is setting up some benchmark calculations for the NeqSim library.